Artifact managers host. Chainsaw decides.

 Mirrors / caches public packages Hosted publish + pass-through cache on the same URL — both on every plan.
 Yes Yes

-Install-time policy enforcement Block or allow a package before it enters a build.
+Install-time policy enforcement Refuse or allow a package before it enters a build.
 No Yes

-Monitoring-first rollout See what would be blocked before you enforce.
+Monitoring-first rollout See what would be refused before you enforce.
 No Yes

 Zero-migration deploy Adopt without moving artifacts into a new registry.
 No Yes